BobBuildTool/bob/doc/manual/configuration.rst

    Otherwise a warning will be shown and the submodule won't be updated, including possible sub-submodules.

+   .. attention:: Bob makes certain assumptions about your git usage.
+If any of
+      the following conditions are violated you may run into undefined
+      behaviour:

+      * Tags never change.
+You must not replace a tag with different content.
+      * The content of the git repository must not depend on the user authentication.
+See :ref:`policies-scmIgnoreUser` policy.
+      * The build result is not influenced by shallow clones.

 import
    The ``import`` SCM copies the directory specified in ``url`` to the workspace.
 By default the destination is not overwritten unless the source